In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

 Well Organized – (Scannable)

 At the end of the day what’s important in a website is the organization and display of content.
-When thinking of a website most people focus on the display aspect and not on its organization.
+When thinking of a successful website design, most people focus on the display aspect and not on its organization.

 The challenge most designers face is identifying the various user types coming to the site and the needs they are trying to fill then structuring the content around those needs and displaying the content in a highly visual and scannable way so that people can quickly identify the content they are searching for.